 Accepted applicants who are International Baccalaureate Diploma candidates receive a $1,000 award in addition to their main Institutional (Lyon-funded) scholarship.
-IB Diploma candidacy must be confirmed by student’s high school if not listed on the transcript.
+IB Diploma candidacy must be confirmed by the student’s high school if not listed on the transcript.
 However, total institutional aid may not exceed the amount of tuition.

 Lyon offers a limited amount of performance awards annually to members of the entering students who demonstrate outstanding ability in music, theatre, or visual art.
-This performance award will be awarded in addition to any and all other Lyon institutional scholarships and grants, except Lyon Fellowships.
+These performance awards may be stacked with all other Lyon institutional scholarships and grants, except Lyon Fellowships.
 (Only one performance award per student)

 Candidates must schedule a campus audition or portfolio review through the Admissions Office.